coyotewind/snow-fox/README.md

 ### Description

-This was a starter HMTL/CSS project which can be viewed here https://snow-fox.netlify.app/
+This was a starter HMTL/CSS project which can be viewed at https://snow-fox.netlify.app/

 ### What I Learned:

-I had the opportunity to get better as CSS Flex Box designs.
+I had the opportunity to get better at CSS Flex Box designs.

 ### What I am Proud Of: